NeptuneMagicSauce/CatPi/README.md

   handle control-c: also close relay

 - more debug settings:
+  - load cell polling, refresh frequency : to test
-  - refresh frequency of the load cell polling: to test
+  - load cell polling, timeout (for cpu consumption when unplugged): to test
   - duration of button/relay press (<-> quantity)
-  - load cell polling timeout, for cpu consumption when unplugged
-  - refresh frequency of the main loop
   - minimum weight for bowl is empty
   - two pins of HX711
   - gain?